 Would your small business be the same with a different name?
 Are you well-known among your followers and raving fans by your brand name?
 For many small businesses, brand and brand protection are key to staying front of mind with their customers and avoiding confusion with other brands.

 Your brand is the sum total of the perceptions, opinions, feelings, and thoughts that your customers or clients have about you, your service, and your business.

 Branding refers to the action driven processes that build awareness and brand reputation.
 It’s the emotional bridge between you and your ideal client.
 Branding includes activities like sending out an email newsletter, posting on social media, engaging in an advertising campaign.
 These are the tactics and strategies you use to gain forward momentum, increase recognition, and close more sales.

 Brand identity consists of the name, colors, fonts, logo, and tagline that you use to identify your business.
 As a small business owner, you may spend a lot of time, energy, and resources choosing your name, colors, a clever tagline, and designing a logo.
-These brand identity assets are intellectual property (IP) of your business and may be subject to trademark protection.
+These brand identity assets are the intellectual property (IP) of your business and may be subject to trademark protection.

 No Trademark Search – An Unfortunate Mistake

-Many entrepreneurs initially make the mistake of infringing the intellectual property of others and failing to properly protect their own IP.
+Entrepreneurs often make the inadvertent (and sometimes intentional) mistake of infringing the intellectual property of others.
+Just as often, they fail to properly protect their own IP.
 The results either way can be disastrous.